 Speed lines are used to help traders and analysts determine probable support or resistance levels within an overall trend.
 They can be applied across various time frames, such as hourly, daily, or weekly, but they are not designed for use when a security is in a ranging, non-trending market.
 By using different time frames, traders or analysts can apply speed lines to short-term, medium-term, and long-term trends.

-Speed lines are most useful when applied to securities that are trading in a long-term, well-defined trend and whose trading is not typically characterized by high volatility.
-Speed lines are generally less useful when applied to securities characterized by choppy or extremely volatile trading.
+They are most useful when applied to securities that are trading in a long-term, well-defined trend and whose trading is not typically characterized by high volatility.
+They are generally less useful when applied to securities characterized by choppy or extremely volatile trading.